SystemsApproach/ops/lifecycle.rst

 --------------------------

-The Continuous Integration (CI) half of Lifecycle Management is all about translating source code checked in by developers, into a deployable set of Docker Images.
+The Continuous Integration (CI) half of Lifecycle Management is all about translating source code checked in by developers into a deployable set of Docker Images.
 As discussed in the previous section, this is largely an exercise in running a set of tests against the code—first to test if it is ready to be integrated and then to test if it was successfully integrated—where the integration itself is entirely carried out according to a declarative specification.
-This is the value proposition of the microservice architecture: each of the components is developed independently, packaged as a container (Docker), and then deployed and interconnected by a container management system (Kubernetes) according to a declarative integration
+This is the value proposition of the microservices architecture: each of the components is developed independently, packaged as a container (Docker), and then deployed and interconnected by a container management system (Kubernetes) according to a declarative integration